Legal Nurse Consultant Career Guide

 Some LNCs also seek out additional certifications in nursing specialties or have advanced degrees like a master’s or doctoral degree.
 A survey conducted by the American Association of Legal Nurse Consultants (AALNC) and published in the Journal of Legal Nurse Consulting found that 71% of LNCs hold a BSN or higher in nursing.

 Many LNCs opt to pursue certification as a Legal Nurse Consultant Certified (LNCC) through the AALNC.
 Though not required, gaining this certification can help you be more competitive in the job market as it shows potential employers that you’re knowledgeable of and dedicated to the field.

 In order to be eligible for the exam, you must have at least five years of experience as an RN and have completed 2,000 hours of legal medical consulting three years prior to taking the test.
-Training courses for the exam are offered by the AALNC and other organizations.

 How to Get Started as a Legal Nurse Consultant

 If you’re interested in working as a legal nurse consultant, you’ll need to earn your RN license through an accredited program.
 If you’re already a working RN, you can begin to look into opportunities for work as an LNC.

 Training courses are offered by several organizations and can be a great way to get started.
 Once you’ve secured jobs as a consultant, any hours you work can be used toward qualifying for the LNCC certification exam.

 According to the U.S. Bureau of Labor Statistics (BLS), legal nurse consultants fall under the category of registered nurses.
 Take a look at median annual salaries for RNs by state and percentile.